 A moderation report is completed by the OCR moderator and emailed to you within 48 hours of the moderation.

-Results for externally assessed units are issued by the standard results days for January (early March) and June (A Level results day in August).
+Results for externally assessed units are issued by the standard results days for January (March) and June (A Level results day in August).

-Candidate unit achievement reports will be available to view via Interchange.
+Candidate achievement reports will be available to view via Interchange.